 SC-NeuroCore Learning Path¶

 A structured progression from first contact to FPGA deployment.
+Use this page as the main onboarding route: it explains what to read, what to run, and what evidence each stage should produce.
 Each level builds on the previous.
 Estimated times assume familiarity with Python and basic linear algebra.

 Level 0 — What Is Stochastic Computing?
 (30 min)¶